2025 Texas elections

-The 2025 Texas elections were held on November 4, 2025.
+Elections were held in Texas on November 4, 2025.

 Texas voters statewide voted on 17 proposed amendments to the Texas Constitution.
 Special elections were also held for the Texas State Senate in District 9 and to the U.S. House of Representatives in Texas' 18th congressional district.
 In addition, numerous municipalities held mayoral and city council elections on May 3.

 Constitutional amendment election

-17 proposed amendments to the Texas Constitution appeared on the November 4, 2025 general election ballot in Texas.
+There were 17 proposed amendments to the Texas Constitution which appeared on the November 4, 2025 general election ballot in Texas.
+All were approved, with most passing with over 60% of the votes in favor.

 Special elections

 18th congressional district special election

 Incumbent Democrat Sylvester Turner died on March 5, 2025.
-A blanket primary will be held to fill his unexpired term, with a runoff to be held if no candidate wins an outright majority.
+A blanket primary was held on November 4, 2025 to fill his unexpired term.
+No candidate received a majority of the vote in the first round, leading to a runoff between the top two candidates: county attorney Christian Menefee and former city councilwoman Amanda Edwards.
+The runoff election was held on January 31, 2026 with Menefee winning by 37 points.

 Senate District 9 special election

-One state legislative special election is scheduled to be held in the U.S. state of Texas.
-The sole election was to the Texas Senate.

-Incumbent Senator Kelly Hancock resigned upon being appointed chief clerk of the Texas Comptroller of Public Accounts office, which led to a special election in the 9th district on November 4, 2025.
-Republicans John Huffman and Leigh Wambsganss are both seen as highly conservative, but differences on specific issues divide them.

-Huffman received approximately $500,000 from a PAC bankrolled by Dallas Mavericks owner Miriam Adelson, a proponent of legalizing gambling in Texas.
-Wambsganss received approximately $450,000 from a PAC started by Texas oil tycoons Tim Dunn and Farris Wilks.
-Wambsganss also received $50,000 in funding from Patriot Mobile.

-The largest donation Democratic candidate Taylor Rehmet received was $10,000 from the Machinist Non-Partisan Political League; other notable donors include Don Henley of The Eagles, who donated $2,000.